OpenInternet/Infuse/content/learning-path/6/module-2.en.md

 {{% resource title="Security Log: Best Practices for Logging and Management" languages="English" cost="Free" description="An analysis of when logs are useful, how we can analyze them, and what policies we can create around them." url="https://www.dnsstuff.com/security-log-best-practices" %}}

-{{% resource title="OWASP logging cheat sheet and vocabulary" languages="English" cost="Free" description="A guide from OWASP on what purpose logs should serve, how we should analyze them, and a standard vocabulary for them." url1="https://cheatsheetseries.owasp.org/cheatsheets/Logging_Cheat_Sheet.html" url2="https://cheatsheetseries.owasp.org/cheatsheets/Logging_Vocabulary_Cheat_Sheet.html" %}}
+{{% resource title="OWASP logging cheat sheet and vocabulary, Resource 1" languages="English" cost="Free" description="A guide from OWASP on what purpose logs should serve, how we should analyze them, and a standard vocabulary for them." url1="https://cheatsheetseries.owasp.org/cheatsheets/Logging_Cheat_Sheet.html" %}}

+{{% resource title="OWASP logging cheat sheet and vocabulary, Resource 2" languages="English" cost="Free" description="A guide from OWASP on what purpose logs should serve, how we should analyze them, and a standard vocabulary for them." url1="https://cheatsheetseries.owasp.org/cheatsheets/Logging_Vocabulary_Cheat_Sheet.html" %}}

 {{% resource title="Keep Sensitive Data Out of Your Logs: 9 Best Practices" languages="English" cost="Free" description="Thorough logging can also end up including sensitive data, which could put users at risk.
 This guide looks at how we can adapt our logging practices to exclude sensitive data from logs." url="https://www.skyflow.com/post/how-to-keep-sensitive-data-out-of-your-logs-nine-best-practices" %}}